Himhith/Himhith/README.md

 ### Hi there 👋

 Welcome to my GitHub repository.
 My name is Michał Ogorzałek.
-26 y.o. architecture gratuate.
+26 y.o. architecture gratuate pretty much self thought aspiring to become a software engineer.
 I also did computer science study for a year and resgined because back then I had choosen architecture as my future career (ironic :sob:).

 And here I am trying to catch an IT job.